 At the Rogers Historical Museum you can discover Roger's history through family-friendly exhibits including hands-on activities.
 The museum also offers a variety of programs and publications, and has a research library available for public use.

-The museum is temporarily closed for renovations, please contact the museum at 479-621-1154 for more information, if you have a research request, or wish to make a donation.
+The museum is temporarily closed for renovations, but we will be reopening December 13, 2018.
+Please contact the museum at 479-621-1154 for more information, if you have a research request, or wish to make a donation.